Property Crime: Burglary

-The key difference between the offence of trespass (section 9(1)(e) of the Summary Offences Act 1966 (Vic) and burglary is that whereas both are concerned with the unlawful entry onto private property, the prosecution must prove the additional element of entry with an intention to commit an offence (theft, criminal damage, or causing injury to another)
+The key difference between the offence of trespass (section 9(1)(e) of the Summary Offences Act 1966 (Vic) and burglary is that whereas both are concerned with the unlawful entry onto private property, the prosecution must prove the additional element of entry with an intention to commit an offence (theft, criminal damage, or causing injury to another).

 The prosecution must prove beyond reasonable doubt the following:

-– A person enters a building or part of a building.
+a person enters a building or part of a building.

-–As a trespasser.
+as a trespasser.

-–With intent to steal; damage property; assault another
+with intent to steal; damage property; assault another

 Under section 76 of the Crimes Act 1958 (Vic) a person found guilty of Burglary is liable to a penalty of imprisonment of 10 years (maximum).